 The Dartmoor National Park Visitor Centre in Princetown (also home to Dartmoor Prison!) provides an excellent introduction to Dartmoor, with exhibits showcasing the history and geography of the moor, an excellent shop with maps and guidebooks, and a very helpful team of expert staff to help you make the most of the moor.

 Dartmoor has something for everyone, and for all seasons.
-Explore from the comfort of your car, take a walk (short or long), enjoy a Devon cream tea, play a round of golf at Bovey castle or Okehampton, go fishing at Mill End, enjoy the excitement of falconery or pop down to Widecombe and visit the fair made famous by Uncle Tom Cobley .
-All yours to enjoy when you visit us here at Mill End and we can arrange these activities for you.
+Explore from the comfort of your car, take a walk (short or long), enjoy a Devon cream tea, play a round of golf at Bovey castle or Okehampton, go fishing at Mill End, enjoy the excitement of falconery or pop down to Widecombe and visit the fair made famous by Uncle Tom Cobley.
+If you ever feel overwhelmed by the many options please pop in to reception and we’d be happy to help you make a plan and get it booked.